octdobre/containers/docker/Networking.md

 ```

 ---
-### MAC VLAN
+### 4. MAC VLAN
 * Type macvlan
 * The container behaves as a physical host on the network
-* It receives a IP and MAC from the phisical router
+* It receives an IP and MAC from the physical router
-* Useful for legacy application that need to physically connect to a network
+* Useful for a legacy application that needs to physically connect to a network
 * The network card and router/switch must support promiscuous mode, multiple mac addresses on one network port

-#### Bridge mode
+#### a) Bridge mode
 * The IP should be specified manually otherwise it will clash with other real devices on the network.
 * Does not create a network interface on the host

-#### 802.1q trunk bridge mode
+#### b) 802.1q trunk bridge mode
-* Works by creating a new sub interface on the host
+* Works by creating a new sub-interface on the host
-* It behaves like a new network interface on the host, each container in this mode will get its own network interface
+* It behaves like a new network interface on the host, each container in this mode will get its network interface
 * Trunking - TODO

 To create such a network you need to specify the parent as the network card of the host: